 Since 2000, mobile telephones have exhibited a phenomenal growth in India.
 For instance, subscriber base of mobile phones reached 165.09 million in 2006-07.
 From April-December 2007, new mobile subscribers increased by about 67.54 million, about 11 times more number of total mobile subscribers that India had in 2001-02 (6.54 million).
-Teledensity (i.e. number of telephones per 100 persons in total population) is a simple summary indicator to capture the impact of mobile telephony on access to telecom services.
-Figure 1 shows this impact from 2000-01 in comparison with teledensity without mobile telephones.
+Teledensity (i.e. number of telephones per 100 inhabitants) is a simple summary indicator to capture the impact of mobile telephony on access to telecom services.
+Impact of mobile phones on teledensity is clearly evident since 2000-01 (Figure 1).
 India's teledensity reached 18.35 in 2006-07 with mobile teledensity of 14.71.
-India's National Telecom Policy 1999 had set the target of achieving a teledensity of 7 by 2007 and 15 by 2010.
-These targets have been achieved well before the time due to introduction and expansion of mobile phones.
+This pattern of mobile phones' impact in India coincides with many of the African countries, such as, Nigeria, Kenya, South Africa, and Uganda.2 Interestingly, India's National Telecom Policy 1999 had set the target of achieving a teledensity of 7 by 2007 and 15 by 2010.
+However, these targets have been achieved well before the time due to introduction and expansion of mobile phones.